Jeanette Goodman Brill: Life

-In May 1929, Mayor Jimmy Walker appointed Brill City Magistrate to fill a vacancy caused by the death of Louis H. Reynolds.
+In May 1929, New York City Mayor Jimmy Walker appointed Brill City Magistrate to fill a vacancy caused by the death of Louis H. Reynolds.
 She was the second woman Magistrate in New York, the first being Jean H. Norris, and the first woman Magistrate in Brooklyn.
 John H. McCooey recommended her for that position.
 Nearly a thousand people attended her induction ceremony in June 1929 at the Flatbush Magistrate's Court.
+During Brill's induction ceremony, the court's chief magistrate judge noted that Brill's appointment made it possible for women defendants in Brooklyn to be heard by a woman judge, as was practiced within the Manhattan women's court at the time.
+The chief magistrate stated that he intended Brill to be the "chief presiding officer in such court" in addition to presiding over the family court.

 In May 1931, Mayor Walker reappointed her Magistrate for a full ten-year term.
 In April 1940, she sat in the Manhattan Court of Special Sessions for two weeks, making her the first woman to sit in that court and the second woman to sit in the Court of Special Sessions.
 In May 1941, Mayor Fiorello La Guardia didn't reappoint her Magistrate and made her temporary justice of the Court of Domestic Relations while Justice Jane M. Bolin was on maternity leave.
 In May 1943, Mayor La Guardia appointed her assistant corporation counsel in the Queens Family Court.
 By then, she served on the bench for a total of twelve years, longer than any woman jurist in New York City at the time.

 While on the bench, Brill was a strong supporter of the Adolescent Court in Brooklyn, which was established in 1935 as a social experiment for people between the ages of sixteen and eighteen.
 She and E. George Payne wrote a book on her experience with the Adolescent Court in 1938 called The Adolescent Court and Crime Prevention.
+During her time as a judge, Brill advocated for more women to be on the bench, citing women's unique contributions presiding over cases involving women, children, and families.
 While serving as Magistrate during the day, she spent her nights studying at the New York University School of Education and received a B.S. in psychology and sociology from there in 1938.
 She returned to her law practice after leaving the bench.
 Active in Democratic politics, she served as president of the Madison Democratic Club in Brooklyn and as a campaign manager for congresswoman Edna F. Kelly.
 In the 1930s, she founded Camp Kinni Kinnic for girls in Poultney, Vermont, and ran the camp with her son for over thirty years as camp director.
 In 1960, she became the first woman to receive a 50-year commemoration certificate from the Brooklyn Bar Association.